-MASH – the campaign for More Australian Solar Homes – is a highly successful community solar bulk-buy for homes and businesses in Central Victoria.
-As of October 2018, over 1,150 households in the City of Greater Bendigo, Mount Alexander, Macedon Ranges and Hepburn Shires – including a number of businesses, schools and other organisations – have gone solar with MASH since we started in mid 2014.
-It is organised by the Central Victorian Greenhouse Alliance, a not-for-profit organisation based in Castlemaine that works across Central and Northern Victoria to support local government with climate change mitigation and adaptation activities.
-MASH is recognised as one of Australia’s leading examples of a successful community solar bulk-buy.
+MASH – the campaign for More Australian Solar Homes – is a highly successful community solar bulk-buy for homes in Central Victoria.
+As of December 2018, over 1,200 households in the City of Greater Bendigo, Mount Alexander, Macedon Ranges and Hepburn Shires have chosen to go solar with MASH.

 MASH helps make solar simple

-What’s more, there’s a ‘give back’ to the community in the form of free solar for community groups, kindergartens or schools in the region – typically around 5kW for each 100 solar rooftops installed.
+What’s more, there’s a ‘give back’ to the community in the form of free solar for community groups, kindergartens or schools in the region – around 5kW for each 100 solar rooftops installed.

 MASH: Benefits to residents, communities and the environment

-The level of interest and uptake for solar through MASH continues to astonish.
+The level of interest and uptake for solar through MASH has been fabulous.
 Householders, in particular, seem to really get what MASH stands for – a way of buying a high quality solar and batteries at discounted prices from a trusted source, where there’s also a benefit to the local community.

 Here is what MASH has achieved since September 2014, when the first installations took place:

 - Over 1,200 new solar rooftops.